awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

 ### Error: <list\-of\-function\-arns> are configured to run as root but Greengrass is not configured to run Lambda functions with root permissions\.<a name="troubleshoot-root-permissions-lambda"></a>

 **Solution:** You might see this error in `runtime.log` when the deployment fails\.
 Make sure that you have configured AWS IoT Greengrass to allow Lambda functions to run with root permissions\.
 Either change the value of `allowFunctionsToRunAsRoot` in `greengrass_root/config/config.json` to `yes` or change the Lambda function to run as another user/group\.
-For more information, see [Running a Lambda Function as Root](lambda-group-config.md#lambda-running-as-root)\.
+For more information, see [Running a Lambda function as root](lambda-group-config.md#lambda-running-as-root)\.

 ### Error: Deployment <deployment\-id> of type NewDeployment for group <group\-id> failed error: Greengrass deployment error: unable to execute download step in deployment\. error while processing: unable to load the group file downloaded: could not find UID based on user name, userName: ggc\_user: user: unknown user ggc\_user\.<a name="troubleshoot-could-not-find-uid"></a>

 **Solution:** If the [default access identity](lambda-group-config.md#lambda-access-identity-groupsettings) of the AWS IoT Greengrass group uses the standard system accounts, the `ggc_user` user and `ggc_group` group must be present on the device\.
 For instructions that show how to add the user and group, see this [step](setup-filter.rpi.md#add-ggc-user-ggc-group)\.
 Make sure to enter the names exactly as shown\.

+### Error: \[ERROR\]\-runtime execution error: unable to start lambda container\. \{"errorString": "failed to initialize container mounts: failed to mask greengrass root in overlay upper dir: failed to create mask device at directory <ggc\-path>: file exists"\}<a name="troubleshoot-failed-to-initialize-container-mounts"></a>

+**Solution:** You might see this error in `runtime.log` when the deployment fails\.
+This error occurs if a Lambda function in the Greengrass group can't access the `/usr` directory in the core's file system\.
+To resolve this issue, add a [local volume resource](access-local-resources.md) to the group and then deploy the group\.
+The resource must:
++ Specify `/usr` as the **Source path** and **Destination path**\.
++ Automatically add OS group permissions of the Linux group that owns the resource\.
++ Be affiliated with the Lambda function and allow read\-only access\.